Dive Number / Code

 Dive Sheet

-A dive sheet is the list of all dives a diver will perform in a meet.
-It includes:
+The list of all dives a diver will perform in a meet.
+It includes dive numbers, positions, DD values, and order of execution.

 Questions?